Eggmansworld/tp-it-guides/README.md

     <img width="486" height="427" alt="image" src="https://github.com/user-attachments/assets/b6b34d9d-449c-4290-bd20-7144575c6866" />

 3. Inside the folder you extracted from the download, run “**SETUP.bat**”.
 VC2005 is installed first, then the Postgres installer starts after.
 If VC2005 is already installed on your system, you can ignore the “another version already installed” message and continue the Postgres installation.
+DO NOT USE ANY OTHER VERSION OF POSTGRES OTHER THAN v8.3.

 4. Click through the PostgreSQL installer, changing NOTHING (use all default installer settings), until you get to the **Service configuration** window.